aws/aws-eks-best-practices/content/scalability/docs/supporting-infrastructure.md

   - [ systemctl, disable, --now, syslog.service ]
 ```

-## Split large services into multiple load balancers

-Depending on the size of your services you can share a single ALB with multiple services.
-The [AWS Load Balancer Controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller/) has configuration available to expose services with multiple load balancers.
-You will need to create multiple load balancers for services that exceed the target group limits for a single load balancer.

-To make a service using multiple load balancers available as a single endpoint you need to use [Amazon CloudFront](https://aws.amazon.com/cloudfront/), [AWS Global Accelerator](https://aws.amazon.com/global-accelerator/), or [Amazon Route 53](https://aws.amazon.com/route53/) to expose all of the load balancers as a single, customer facing endpoint.
-Each options has different benefits and can be used separately or together depending on your needs.

-Route 53 can expose multiple load balancers under a common name and can send traffic to each of them based on the weight assigned.
-You can read more about [DNS weights in the documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-values-weighted.html#rrsets-values-weighted-weight) and you can read how to implement them with the [Kubernetes external DNS controller](https://github.com/kubernetes-sigs/external-dns) in the [AWS Load Balancer Controller documentation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/guide/integrations/external_dns/#usage).

-Global Accelerator can route workloads to the nearest region based on request IP address.
-This may be useful for workloads that are deployed to multiple regions, but it does not improve routing to a single cluster in a single region.
-Using Route 53 in combination with the Global Accelerator has additional benefits such as health checking and automatic failover if an AZ is not available.
-You can see an example of using Global Accelerator with Route 53 in [this blog post](https://aws.amazon.com/blogs/containers/operating-a-multi-regional-stateless-application-using-amazon-eks/).

-CloudFront can be use with Route 53 and Global Accelerator or by itself to route traffic to multiple destinations.
-CloudFront caches assets being served from the origin sources which may reduce bandwidth requirements depending on what you are serving.

-## Use AWS Systems Manager Patch Manager to automate patching nodes
+## Use AWS Systems Manager Patch Manager to patch nodes

-To patch a Linux host it takes seconds to install a package which can be run in parallel without disrupting containerized workloads.
+It takes seconds to install a package on an existing Linux host without disrupting containerized workloads.
 The package can be installed and validated without cordoning, draining, or replacing the instance.

 To replace an instance you first need to create, validate, and distribute new AMIs.
 The instance needs to have a replacement created, and the old instance needs to be cordoned and drained.
 Then workloads need to be created on the new instance, verified, and repeated for all instances that need to be patched.
-It takes hours, days, or weeks to replace all instances in a large cluster safely without disrupting workloads.
+It takes hours, days, or weeks to replace instances safely without disrupting workloads.

 Amazon recommends using immutable infrastructure that is built, tested, and promoted from an automated, declarative system, but if you have a requirement to patch systems quickly then you will likely need to patch existing systems in place.
 Because of the large time differential between patching and replacing systems we recommend using [AWS Systems Manager Patch Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-patch.html) to automate patching nodes when required to do so.

-Patching nodes will allow you to quickly roll out security updates and replace the instances on a regular schedule after your base AMI has been updated and promoted.
-If you are using Bottlerocket we recommend using the [Bottlerocket update operator](https://github.com/bottlerocket-os/bottlerocket-update-operator) to keep your nodes up to date.
+Patching nodes will allow you to quickly roll out security updates and replace the instances on a regular schedule after your AMI has been updated.
+If you are using [Bottlerocket OS](https://github.com/bottlerocket-os/bottlerocket) we recommend using the [Bottlerocket update operator](https://github.com/bottlerocket-os/bottlerocket-update-operator) to keep your nodes up to date automatically.

-Replacing nodes in a cluster can take days or weeks depending on how many instances you replace at once.
-With managed node groups you can increase the number of nodes to replace at once in the [node group configuration](https://docs.aws.amazon.com/eks/latest/userguide/update-managed-node-group.html).
-With Karpenter you should use *ttlSecondsUntilExpired* to make sure nodes are regularly replaced.
-If you are performing cluster upgrades with thousands of nodes it is advised to upgrade your control plane and then use node cycling replace and upgrade your worker nodes.